 - Know your goals — establish what you are trying to achieve with CBD oil.
-What symptoms do you want to improve?

 Ways to Take CBD Oil

-The best ways to take CBD oil include:
+Some of the most popular ways to take CBD oil include:

 - Tinctures: Tinctures are CBD oils that come with a dropper.
 This is one of the easiest ways to take CBD because you are in control of the exact serving.
 Typically, one dropper is a serving, so make sure to read the label carefully to determine your CBD dosage.